VATSIM-Saudi-Arabia/documentation-site/docs/Hajj OPS Briefing/Controller Briefing(s)/Jeddah Approach [APP]/APP.md

 ## Handoff to Jeddah Final (APF)

 - The tables below dictate the altitudes and fixes at which arrival traffic will be handed off to Jeddah Final (APF).
-These are to be **strictly adhered to.**
+These are to be **strictly adhered to**.
 - Longitudinal spacing of **7 NM** should be targetted when handing off to APF.
 This figure is the minimum, and the longitudinal spacing **should not go under this figure**.
 - The target speed for handoff to APF is **210 knots**.
 This figure can be increased to **220 knots**, however should not go beyond this figure.
+- When handing off to Jeddah Final (APF), you should emphasise callsign only.
+  - "SVA123, contact Jeddah Final, callsign only, 123.800."

 ### Runway 16